 LinuxWorld 2007 has added virtualization tracks and keynotes at this year's conference -- a welcome and insightful move.
-With the increasing diffusion of virtualization into Linux operating
+With the increasing diffusion of virtualization into Linux operating systems, Linux reckons to be a strong contender for foundation of the future data center.

 Of course, that's the future, but we're in the here and now.
 Virtualization has been part of major Linux distros for less than a year, so it's in its early days; but this year's virtualization track offers some insights about where virtualization on Linux is going.
 At the same time, the themes of the sessions is a bit mixed, and I see quite a few gaps in the show's coverage.